alexkiko/ITPG-GT-2711-001/README.md

 --

-##### Week 2 | 2/11 - Designing Interactions
+##### Class 2 | 2/11 - Designing Interactions
 Discuss results of Assignment #1 and whiteboard the various sites visited; capture the type of input methods each implements.

 Overview of basic user event inputs and event types; the mouse and touch parallel, multi-touch, sensors, etc. Discussion of how to handle these events in an application and the problems that arise from real-world scenarios.

 Workshop 1: Simple photobooth web app example

-Review brainstorming concepts from Week 1 and select the 3-4 most vialble concepts and discuss parameters of viability.
+Review brainstorming concepts from Class 1 and select the 3-4 most vialble concepts and discuss parameters of viability.
 Students will form into groups based on which of the 3-4 concepts they would like to work on most.

 BREAK